9-year-old tiger dies at Pilikula Biological Park

 At present, the Biological Park of Dr Shivarama Karantha Pilikula Nisargadhama has 12 tigers.

 "The samples of the deceased tiger have been sent to Indian Veterinary Research Institute in Uttar Pradesh and Bengaluru for testing.
-Sample for testing Covid-19 has also been sent to the ICAR-National Institute of High Security Animal Diseases in Bhopal, Bhandary said.
+The tiger's Covid-19 sample has also been sent to the ICAR-National Institute of High Security Animal Diseases in Bhopal, Bhandary said.

-“The post mortem report is awaited and once the report from all these institute arrive, we will come to know the exact cause of the death,” he said.
+“The post mortem report is awaited and once the report from all these institutes arrive, we will come to know the exact cause of the death,” he said.

-As a precautionary measures, all the animal houses, enclosures are sanitised at the Biological Park.
-The staff are strictly adhering to the Covid-19 guidelines, he added.
+As a precautionary measure, all animal houses and enclosures at the Biological Park are being sanitised.
+The staff are strictly adhering to Covid-19 guidelines, he added.

 Watch the latest DH videos: